 by David Rudd

-About David Rudd
+about David Rudd

 David Rudd is Professor of Children’s Literature at the University of Bolton (UK), where he administers the master’s program in Children’s Literature and Culture.
 He is best known for his monograph Enid Blyton and the Mystery of Children’s Literature .
 Most recently he edited the Routledge Companion to Children’s Literature.